code-saturne/code_saturne/docs/doxygen/user_guide/case_structure.md

 ![Example study and case directory structure](cs_directory_structure.svg)

-### Coupled computation hierarchy {#case_structure_coupled_ierarchy}
+### Coupled computation hierarchy {#case_structure_coupled_hierarchy}

-For coupled calculations, whether with code_saturne itself or Syrthes, each coupled calculation domain is defined by its own directory (bearing the same name as the domain), but results are placed in a `RESU COUPLING` directory, with a subdirectory for each run, itself containing one subdirectory per coupled domain.
+For coupled calculations, whether with code_saturne itself or Syrthes, each coupled calculation domain is defined by its own directory (bearing the same name as the domain), but results are placed in a `RESU COUPLING` directory, with a sub-directory for each run, itself containing one sub-directory per coupled domain.

-Coupled cases are run through the standard the code saturne run command, but require a coupling parameters file (`coupling parameters.py`) specified using the `--coupling` option.
-The run command must be called from the toplevel (`Study`) directory, so an additional `Study/run.cfg` file is also used in this case.
+Coupled cases are run through the standard the code_saturne run command, but require a coupling parameters file (`coupling parameters.py`) specified using the `--coupling` option.
+The run command must be called from the top-level (`Study`) directory, so an additional `Study/run.cfg` file is also used in this case.
 Note that case-local scripts (such as `Study/Domain_1/DATA/run.cfg`) are still used by the master script to determine which parameter file to use.